telerik/teststudio-docs/docs/automated-tests/scheduling/remote-scheduled-run.md

 ![Scheduling][13]

+### Automatic Email for Scheduled Test Lists

 Optionally, you can configure the Test Studio Scheduling service to use an Email (SMTP) server by specifying few additional details.
 These settings allow you to <a href="/features/scheduling-test-runs/schedule-execution#step-3" target="_blank">send an automatic email</a> with the results of a scheduled test list.
 Depending on the SMTP server configuration, mandatory fields are the *'SMTP server address'* and the *'Port'* to communicate with it and the *'User Email'* and *'Password'* are not explicitly required.
 Once these fields are populated, hit the **Apply** button to reflect the changes to the Scheduling service and check if the *'Telerik Scheduling Service is running'* appears in the lower left corner of the wizard.

 ![Scheduling SMTP][13a]

 ### Executive Dashboard Tab

-In the <a href="/general-information/test-results/executive-dashboard" target="_blank">**Executive Dashboard** tab</a> verify which is the address to access the results from the scheduled runs.
+The <a href="/general-information/test-results/executive-dashboard" target="_blank">**Executive Dashboard** tab</a> contains information about the Storage service location used to get scheduled results from, and links the URL on which the Dashboard is hosted.
+The default populated values are pointing to the local machine - *localhost*.
+For this particular configuration, these can remain unchanged and you can hit the **Apply** button.
+This will start the Executive Dashboard service - you will see a in the lower left corner of the wizard stating *'Telerik Test Studio Executive Dashboard Service is running'*.

+![Executive Dashboard][14]

 ## Configure the Execution Client